 Learning Activity: The students will work independently as they reflect about the gallery walk and all they have learned about Long Island.
 Have them create a t-chart by folding a paper in half.
 On one side they can write the positive things they have learned about Long Island in terms of equity.
 On the other side, they can write the negative things they have learned about Long Island in terms of equity.
-Then, have the students go into groups of 4 and use their t-charts to discuss the questions, "Is Long Island equitable and is Long Island fair?"
+Then, have the students go into groups of four and use their t-charts to discuss the questions:

+Is Long Island equitable and is Long Island fair?

-Use the resources from the unit that have been studied
+Resources/Field Trips: Use the unit's resources that have been studied.

 Closure: Have the students form a discussion circle and share their reflections about how equitable Long Island is.
-This should be set up like a grand conversation where students can agree, disagree or add onto each others' ideas.
+This should be set up like a grand conversation where students can agree, disagree, or add onto each other's ideas.